Reebeecka/LoginPage/README.md

+# NewsLetter Subscription

+---
+displayName: NewsLetter Subscription
+description: A simple subscription client
+labels: ['node.js', 'express', 'communication', 'backend' , 'frontend']
+---

-Two projects in one, both front-end and back-end.
+Two projects in one, both front-end and back-end to provide a back-end server that handles email subscriptions where the front-end just shows the backend at work.

 Installation instructions:
+This is a Node.js module available through the npm registry.

+Before installing, download and install Node.js.

 Start the front-end project with liveServer, no installation required.